 Withdrawing local currency (lari) at Tbilisi Airport

 Once you land in Tbilisi, pass immigration and collect your bags, your first priority will probably be getting your hands on some local currency – Georgian lari or GEL.
 If you plan on taking the bus into the city, you’ll need tetri, Georgian coins, to pay for your ticket.

 Most ATMs in Georgia accept foreign cards.
 I have never come across an ATM that doesn’t.
 The two ATMs I always use are TBC Bank (light blue colour) and Bank of Georgia (orange colour with a lion logo).
 There are half a dozen ATMs located in the airport arrivals hall, including machines for both these banks.

-Like most ATMs in Tbilisi, airport ATMs give you the option of withdrawing either GEL or US dollars.
 Some charge a small withdrawal fee in addition to any tariffs your bank or credit card company might issue.
 TBC Bank, for example, has a 2 GEL fee for withdrawals.